Ph.D., Queen's University; LLB University of Western Ontario

-Professor Dick’s research interests revolve around the intersection of law and politics, with an emphasis on the political and legal construction of minority social groups and Aboriginal peoples in Canada.
-Her research also examines the interplay between political theory and judicial outcomes.
+Professor Dick’s research interests revolve around the intersection of law and politics with an emphasis on the political and legal construction of minority social groups and Aboriginal peoples in Canada.

 Current Research Projects

 Professor Dick’s current research focuses on the Canadian judiciary.
 One project examines the role of the Canadian Judicial Council in perpetuating sexism in the legal realm through its handling of judicial misconduct complaints.
 A second project centres on judicial education and sensitivity training to address sexism in the legal realm.
 The more specific focus of this project is judicial resistance to sensitivity training on the basis that it violates the principle of judicial impartiality.

 - 2011:Caroline Dick, The Perils of Identity: Group Rights and the Politics of Intragroup Difference, Vancouver: UBC Press.

 Refereed Journal Articles